 Before you help someone stand up, consider the following:

 a.
 Is the bed/chair at the proper height?

 - If the bed/chair is height-adjustable, position it so the level of their hips is sitting slightly higher than their knees.
-It will make it easier to stand up, as their body will be in a more upright position.
+This will make it easier to stand up, as their body will be in a more upright position.

 b.
 Is the walker/cane/wheelchair nearby?

-- Having the mobility aid close by will decrease the risk of falling while trying to stand and it can provide the individual with support once they are in standing position.
+- Having the mobility aid close by will decrease the risk of falling while trying to stand and it can provide the individual with support once they are in the standing position.

 c.
 Is the area clear of objects or obstacles?